 - More than 2,000 babies died of SIDS in 2010, the last year for which such statistics are available.1

-- Most SIDS deaths occur when in babies between 1 month and 4 months of age, and the majority (90%) of SIDS deaths occur before a baby reaches 6 months of age.
-However SIDS deaths can occur anytime during a baby’s first year.2
+- Most SIDS deaths occur when babies are between 1 month and 4 months of age, and the majority (90%) of SIDS deaths occur before a baby reaches 6 months of age.
+However SIDS deaths can occur anytime during a baby's first year.2

 - SIDS is a sudden and silent medical disorder that can happen to an infant who seems healthy.

 - SIDS is sometimes called "crib death" or "cot death" because it is associated with the timeframe when the baby is sleeping.
 Cribs themselves don't cause SIDS, but the baby's sleep environment can influence sleep-related causes of death.

 - Slightly more boys die of SIDS than do girls.3